setec404/sportsbetting-cli-functions/README.md

 # sbcli - Sports Betting CLI Calculator
-warning. vibe coded with Claude just wanted to see if it could take the input of https://www.sportsbookreview.com/forum/handicapper-think-tank/23552-simple-vba-sports-betting-functions-template-for-excel and make a cli version for terminal.the usage of '--' is not correct functions have been updated to work as 'sbcli us2dec -110' etc
+warning. vibe coded with Claude just wanted to see if it could take the input of https://www.sportsbookreview.com/forum/handicapper-think-tank/23552-simple-vba-sports-betting-functions-template-for-excel and make a cli version for terminal.

 A Python CLI tool for sports betting calculations with 35+ functions for odds manipulation, probability calculations, edge analysis, and more.